-- 4.1 The Chartered Institute of Public Finance and Accountancy (CIPFA) defines treasury management as: "the management of the local authority's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks". - 4.2 This report meets the requirements of both the CIPFA Code of Practice on Treasury Management and the CIPFA Prudential Code for Capital Finance in Local Authorities and complies with the Local Government Act 2003.
+- 2.1 The Chartered Institute of Public Finance and Accountancy (CIPFA) defines treasury management as: "the management of the local authority's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks". - 2.2 This report meets the requirements of both the CIPFA Code of Practice on Treasury Management and the CIPFA Prudential Code for Capital Finance in Local Authorities and complies with the Local Government Act 2003.

-4.3 Treasury Management Strategy Statement 2018/19 - 2020/21
+3. Treasury Management Strategy Statement 2017/18 - 2019/20

-The Council is required to operate a balanced budget over the medium term which, after allowing for contributions to and from reserves, broadly means that cash raised during the year will meet cash expenditure.
+- 3.1 The Council is required to operate a balanced budget over the medium term which, after allowing for contributions to and from reserves, broadly means that cash raised during the year will meet cash expenditure.
 Part of the treasury management operation is to ensure that this cash flow is adequately planned, with cash being available when it is needed.
-Surplus monies are invested in low risk counterparties or instruments commensurate with the Council's low risk appetite, providing the requisite liquidity before considering investment return.

-- 4.4 The Treasury Management Strategy Statement for 2018/19 to 2020/21 is attached at Appendix 1. - 4.5 The Treasury Management Policy Statement, details the policies, practices, objectives and approaches to risk management of its treasury management activities, which is to be monitored by the Audit Committee.
-The Council's investment strategy's primary objectives are safeguarding the repayment of the principal and interest of its investments on time, and then ensuring adequate liquidity, with the investment return being the final objective.
-The strategy allows the Portfolio Holder, in consultation with the Director of Finance, the delegated authority to approve any variation to the Treasury Management Strategy during the year with the objective of maximising the Council's returns without significantly increasing risk.
-Any changes will be notified to Council at the earliest opportunity.
+Surplus monies are invested in counterparties or instruments commensurate with the Council's risk appetite, considering security and liquidity before investment return. - 3.2 The Treasury Management Strategy Statement for 2017/18 to 2019/20 is attached at Appendix 1. - 3.3 The Treasury Management Policy Statement, details the policies, practices, objectives and approaches to risk management of its treasury management activities, which is to be monitiored by the Audit Committee.
+The strategy allows the Portfolio Holder, in consultation with the Director of Finance, the delegated authority to approve any variation to the Treasury Management Strategy during the year with a view to maximise the Council's returns without significantly increasing risk.